danielstocks/pipeline-panic/README.md

 ## How to earn

-To achieve a high score you need to finish from start to end and earn Pipeline Dolares (¤)!

 - You start with ¤50 in the bank
 - You earn ¤50 for every tile that gets filled with sludge
 - It costs ¤1 to place a tile
 - It costs ¤2 to replacing an existing tile

 Be careful!
 You can't go below ¤0, meaning you won't be able to replace or place new tiles if you run out of money.

+To achieve a high score you need to finish the pipe from start to end.